Capacity Building Grants for Welfare-Certified Farmers

 2. Farms must be working, independent family farms.
 These are farms on which a family or individual owns the animals, is engaged in the day to day management of the farm and its animals, derives a share of livelihood from the farm, and produces a livestock product for sale.
-If you are selected to receive a grant you will be required to furnish a valid Schedule F form or comparable form from your 2016 or 2017 tax return; this document is not required at time of application.
+If you are selected to receive a grant you will be required to furnish a valid Schedule F form or comparable form from your most recent tax return; this document is not required at time of application.
 If you haven’t filed taxes for your farm in the past but expect to do so for 2019 before the grants are awarded in February 2020, please note this on your application.

 3. Applications will be considered for projects that are designed to help build the capacity and financial viability of welfare-certified farms and the market for animal welfare-certified products.
 Applicants are encouraged to submit applications that address barriers to the growth of welfare-certified farming and/or provide welfare-certified producers with access to new markets.
 Examples of eligible projects include but are not limited to:

-Infrastructure or investments (e.g. on-farm improvements to increase scale and/or efficiency of the operation, purchase of capital investments such as certified breeding stock and refrigeration units);
+On-farm infrastructure or investments (e.g. on-farm improvements to increase scale and/or efficiency of the operation, purchase of capital investments such as certified breeding stock and refrigeration units, value added product development);

 Joint sales efforts to buyers (e.g. outreach on behalf of multiple farms to local institutions, restaurants or markets to secure contracts that pull from multiple farms).